Published: August 2018. Date of brain injury: May 2015. Child’s age at time of brain injury: 16

 I would say I was fully recovered about nine months after my injury.
 I feel very lucky and know things could have been a lot worse.

 I have had to do an extra year of A-Level as a result of my injury, but I am so lucky to have even been able to do this.
+I achieved two A-levels in 2017 and another A-level following the extra year of school.

 I have achieved some brilliant things since the injury, including redoing my Duke of Edinburgh, and this time not running down steps!
 Walking down the same flight was a bit scary though!